 Hidden Water Usage

-There is direct and indirect water consumption.
-With direct I mean the water you actually use when you turn on the tap and use running water (showers, washing dishes, watering plants, flushing etc.).
-With indirect water use I refer to the water hidden in the things we buy, from the materials needed to make things to the industrial processes used for manufacturing (to create fuel and energy requires water too).
+Direct water usage is actual water used when you turn on the tap and use running water (showers, washing dishes, watering plants, flushing etc.).
+Indirect water usage is the water hidden in products we buy, from the materials needed to make them, to the industrial processes used for manufacturing (to create fuel and energy requires water, too).

 How to Save Water at Home

 1. Take Short Showers

 A 15-minute shower, with the water running continuously, consumes 36 gallons (135 liters of water).
 It can reach 48 gallons (180 liters) if you live in an apartment, where the water pressure is higher.
 Reducing your shower time to 5 minutes, shrinks consumption to 12 gallons (45 liters).